josh-collinsworth/joco-sveltekit/src/routes/blog/posts/moonlander.md

 coverImage: "moonlander/thumb.jpg"
 coverWidth: 16
 coverHeight: 9
-excerpt: My experience using the Moonlander as my main keyboard after a full month
+excerpt: My thoughts, experience, and advice after using the Moonlander as my main keyboard for both personal and work projects for a full month
 ---
 <script>
   import PullQuote from '$lib/components/PullQuote.svelte'